alexleuang/picturegram/Design_Document.md

 ## 6.6.
 CreateComments
 * Accepts `POST` requests to `/upload/ID/Comments`.
 * Creates a comment for that upload.
+* Returns the comment for that uploadID.
 ## 6.7.
 GetComments
 * Accepts `GET` requests to `/upload/ID/Comments`.
 * Return comments for that upload
 ## 6.8.
 UpdateComments
 * Accepts `PUT` requests to `/upload/ID/Comments`.
 * Update comments for that upload.
+* Returns the updated comments.
 ## 6.9.
 DeleteComments
 * Accepts `DELETE` requests to `/upload/ID/Comments`.
 * Delete comments for that upload.
+## 6.10.
+CreateCaption
+* Accepts `POST` requests to `/upload/ID/Caption`.
+* Create a caption for that uploadID.
+* Return captions for that uploadID.